 Short-Term Solution: Wallet Migration

-The roughly 6 million bitcoin held in P2PK addresses and reused addresses may be migrated to address types only vulnerable to short-range attacks.
-Such migrations significantly delay the hypothetical time until these funds become vulnerable, as long-range quantum attacks require significantly less computational power than short-range attacks.
+The roughly 6.8 million bitcoin held in P2PK and reused addresses may be migrated to address types only vulnerable to short-range attacks.
+Such migrations significantly delay the hypothetical time until these funds become vulnerable, as long-range quantum attacks require substantially more computational resources than short-range attacks.
+A full migration of P2PK outputs to safer formats like P2WSH would fill only a handful of blocks, though migrating reused addresses would take longer.

 Long-Term Solution: Consensus Change to Update Signature Algorithm